g-leech/argmin-gravitas/_posts/2011-04-03-infinite-jest.markdown

 There are six suicides in the book, not counting people who watch the _samizdat_.
 Joelle, Gompert, Day give long rationales, among others (eg. p648):

-> the person in whom Its invisible agony reaches a certain unendurable level will kill herself the same way a trapped person will eventually jump from the window of a burning high-rise.
-It is the weighing of two terrors, a rational decision, which rationality is invisible until you are there with the flames at your back...
+> The so-called ‘psychotically depressed’ person who tries to kill herself doesn’t do so out of quote ‘hopelessness’ or any abstract conviction that life’s assets and debits do not square.
+And surely not because death seems suddenly appealing.
+The person in whom Its invisible agony reaches a certain unendurable level will kill herself the same way a trapped person will eventually jump from the window of a burning high-rise.<br><br>Make no mistake about people who leap from burning windows.
+Their terror of falling from a great height is still just as great as it would be for you or me standing speculatively at the same window just checking out the view; i.e. the fear of falling remains a constant.
+The variable here is the other terror, the fire’s flames: when the flames get close enough, falling to death becomes the slightly less terrible of two terrors.
+It’s not desiring the fall; it’s terror of the flames.

 This can't help but <a href="{{death}}">resonate</a> now.
 Just because you're a genius doesn't mean you'll ever arrive at any answers.